dave9608/TaskingSystem/README.md

 This is a lightweight tasking system backend built with ASP.NET Core, following Clean Architecture.
 It offers endpoints to manage tasks and users, including sub-tasks and error handling.

+PS - The comments endpoints were not part of the main spec, I just added it for myself to confirm testing everything works well with the backend, hence I have excluded them below.

 ## **Features**

 ### **Tasks**